-Andrew Heath and Friends – Museum in the Park, Pavilion Sunday 15th September 3.00 pm £5 – For tickets click here.
+Andrew Heath and Friends – Museum in the Park, Pavilion Sunday 15th September 2.30 for 3.00 pm £5 – For tickets click here.

 As a sound artist/composer, I am normally drawn to the more abstract and ‘interpreted’ elements of sound associated with any project, in this case, the weaving industry that both historically and to a lesser extent, remains within the beautiful, rural landscape of Stroud and the surrounding areas.
 However, I feel that here is an opportunity to explore the more rhythmic aspects of the day to day sound experience of people living and working within this industry.
 This would very much be a change to my normal working practice and would allow me to explore new ways of working that I am very excited by.